-The tuning parameter $\alpha > 0$ can be viewed as a generalization of the critical values typically used in confidence intervals.
-It controls the trade-off between exploration and exploitation: small values of $\alpha$ favor exploitation while larger values of $\alpha$ favor exploration.
-Theoretical studies on LinUCB showed that they provide high probability guarantees on the regret suffered by the learner.

-Several variations of the LinUCB were proposed in the bandit literature.
-These include: i) Linear Associative RL (LinREL) and SupLinREL \citep{auer2002using}, based on singular-value decomposition rather than ridge regression for obtaining an estimate of the UCB; ii) generalized linear model versions \citep[UCB-GLM;][]{filippi2010parametric} and SupUCB-GLM \citep{li2017provably}, which assumes that the reward function can be written as a composition of a linear function and a link function; iii) non-parametric modeling of the reward function, such as Gaussian processes \citep[GP-UCB;][]{srinivas2009gaussian, srinivas2012information}; contextual GP-UCB \citep{krause2011contextual} and kernel functions \citep[SupKernelUCB;][]{valko2013finite}; iv) NeuralUCB, which leverages the representation power of DNNs and uses a neural network-based random feature mapping to construct the UCB for the reward \citep{zhou2019neural}.

-More recently, in addition to the (bandit) regret-minimization goal, attention has been given to statistical objectives.
-To illustrate, \cite{urteaga18} aimed to accommodate more complex models of the environment, e.g., non-linear reward functions and dynamic bandits, by integrating advances in sequential Monte Carlo methods – capable of estimating posterior densities and expectations in probabilistic models that are analytically intractable – within a Bayesian version of the LinUCB problem.
-In a similar context to ours, i.e., behavioural science, \cite{dimakopoulou19} introduced balancing methods from the causal inference literature, i.e., weighting each observation with the estimated inverse probability of a context being observed for an arm, in the regression estimation process, in order to make the bandit algorithm less prone to bias.
-Theoretical guarantees of their \textit{Balanced UCB} match the state-of-the-art bounds, but it helps to reduce bias, particularly in misspecified cases, at a cost of increased variance~\citep[which can be controlled by probability clipping;][]{crump2009dealing}.
+Several variations of LinUCB were proposed in the bandit literature.
+These include: i) the \textit{linear associative RL} strategy~\citep{auer2002using}, based on singular value decomposition rather than ridge regression; ii) generalized linear models, aiming to accommodate more complex models either for the reward~\citep{filippi2010parametric,li2017provably} or the environment~\citep{urteaga_sequential_2019}; iii) nonparametric modeling of the reward function, such as Gaussian processes~\citep{srinivas2012information}; and iv) a neural network-based feature construction which overcomes the linear reward assumption~\citep{zhou2019neural}.
+More recently, in addition to the (bandit) optimization goal, attention has been given to statistical objectives.
+To illustrate, in a similar context as ours, i.e., behavioral science, Dimakopoulou et al.~\cite{dimakopoulou19} introduced balancing methods from the causal inference literature.
+Specifically, to make the algorithm less prone to bias, authors proposed to weight each observation with the estimated inverse probability of a context being observed for an arm.
+This algorithm helps to reduce bias, particularly in misspecified cases, at the cost of increased variance.